Standards-and-Practices/Structured-Rapid-Development/experiences/cases/DecisionCase.md

  <!-- - Engage - Recall information or give them the big picture.
 (Essential Questions, Hooks)
  - Explore - Explore what you know if you've already been exposed.
- - Explain - Tell them what they're going to get out of this. -->
+ - Explain - Tell them what they're going to get out of this. --> Select one or more of the following compatible modalities to enable learners to explore a case.

 <a href="./explore/ReadACase.md">
   <img src="./images/read-case.svg" alt="Read A Case Study" style="width: 200px;"/>